 There are no limitations or restrictions on participant withdrawals for the investment pools that are recorded at amortized cost, except for a one-day minimum investment period on MILAF Cash Management funds and a 14-day redemption limitation on MILAF MAX Class funds.
+Redemptions made prior to the applicable 14-day period are subject to a penalty equal to 15 days' interest on the amount so redeemed.
 The MILAF investment accounts are treated as sweep accounts.